inab/fega-mm/all_collections/_subdomains/3_3_data_reception_and_standards_based_interoperability.md

     - level: 1
       desc: 'None.'
     - level: 2
-      desc: 'Initial definition of the metadata standards that will be supported by the deferated EGA in accordance to its mandate and in alignment with the FEGA ecosystem.'
+      desc: 'Initial definition of standards for the public non-sensitive metadata that will be supported by the FEGA in accordance to its mandate and in alignment with the FEGA ecosystem.'
     - level: 3
       desc: 'Metadata is ingested with limited formatting and minimum standards.
 Basic tools used for metadata collection (e.g. spreadsheets) and validation are deployed.
 Metadata management is partially automated.'
     - level: 4